 - Cross-functional teams: Cross-functional teams bring together individuals from different areas of expertise to work on a project together.
 This can help ensure that all relevant perspectives are taken into account, and team members can present their work and challenges for shared problem solving.

 - Use of technology: Technology can also play a role in facilitating collaboration by providing tools for remote work and communication.
 Using tools that facilitate tighter team integration like online chat, screen sharing, collaborative document editing, and online project management can aid in better cross-functional collaboration.

 To overcome the challenges of multi-disciplinary collaboration, teams must prioritize active listening and open communication.
 Clear roles and responsibilities should also be established to ensure that everyone knows their part in the project.
 Regular feedback and performance evaluations can help improve collaboration and teamwork, as can a positive culture that encourages collaboration.

 Take for example a complex telescope design project, one that might be flown on a spacecraft.
 The skill sets required to integrate this level of instrument likely includes at a minimum:

 - Optical Engineering (optics design, optical calibration)

-- Optomechanical Engineering (optics mounting, athermalization and alignment plan)
+- Optomechanical Engineering (optical mounting, athermalization and alignment)